What's the best AI language learning app in 2026?

 What are the limitations of AI language tutors?

 While advanced, AI language tutors may not fully replicate the nuances and complexities of natural human speech.
 The AI may not always correct grammar errors or offer the depth of feedback a human tutor could provide.
-AI language tutors also cannot compete with the feeling of human connection you get when speaking with natives.
+AI language teachers also cannot compete with the feeling of human connection you get when speaking with natives.
 Lastly, you should avoid sharing sensitive information to protect your privacy, and check the companies' privacy policies.

 AI is improving fast and can be a powerful tool for learners of Italian.
 However, it's essential to recognize the limitations of AI in language learning.
 While AI provides valuable conversation practice and feedback, it may lack the nuance and depth of explanations that a human tutor can offer.
 AI-generated conversations can sometimes feel unnatural or lack spontaneity.